Protesters of Israel-Hamas war fear nuance is getting lost

 France, which tried but failed to issue a blanket ban on pro-Palestinian protests, has seen politicians using demonstrations for electoral gain.

-Saturday’s antisemitism rally was called by the speakers of the two chambers of the French parliament.
+Saturday’s antisemitism rally was called by the speakers of the two chambers of the French Parliament.
 But far-right leader Marine Le Pen, whose father – the founder of the National Front – was fined several times for comments deemed antisemitic, took center stage, angering some protesters.
 Many view her support as veiled Islamophobia.

 Far-left leader Jean-Luc Mélenchon, who earlier created controversy by not condemning the Oct.
-7 Hamas attacks, refused to attend.
+7 Hamas attack, refused to attend.
 So did Muslim leaders.
-The French Council of Muslim Faith (CFCM) said in a statement beforehand “this march, which has the exclusive objective of denouncing antisemitism without a word on Islamophobia, is unfortunately not likely to bring people together.”
-But leftist and Muslim leaders attended a march the day before calling for cease-fire.
+The French Council of Muslim Faith said in a statement beforehand, “This march, which has the exclusive objective of denouncing antisemitism without a word on Islamophobia, is unfortunately not likely to bring people together.”
+But leftist and Muslim leaders attended a march the day before calling for a cease-fire.

-Members of France’s Jewish community – the second largest Jewish population outside Israel – say they feel unsupported by the government.
+Members of France’s Jewish community – the second-largest Jewish population outside Israel – say they feel unsupported by the government.
 “We feel deeply French,” says Sam, a protester in Paris who asked to use only his last name.
-“But we’re asking ourselves the question, ‘Do we have a future here?’”
+“But we’re asking ourselves the question, do we have a future here?”

 Suzanne Nakache, the co-president of Langage des Femmes, a Paris-based nonprofit that works to build bridges between women of all faiths, says their work is more important than ever.
 She says she was dismayed that many of the Muslim members of her organization didn’t respond to the organization’s call to attend the march against antisemitism.